-Program notifications can be valid for up to a maximum of 12 months from the proposed start date and must be submitted to DSD 21 days prior to commencement of the program.
+Program notifications can be valid for up to a maximum of 12 months from the proposed start date and must be submitted to the Department 21 days prior to commencement of the program.
 All activities outlined within the program notification must be consistent with, and conducted in accordance with, the approved ongoing PEPR.
-DSD will then assess the notification to determine if the application is within scope of the approved PEPR.
+The Department will then assess the notification to determine if the application is within scope of the approved PEPR.

-Proponents are strongly advised to discuss the likelihood of obtaining approval for this type of PEPR with DSD prior to developing and submitting a proposal.
+Proponents are strongly advised to discuss the likelihood of obtaining approval for this type of PEPR with the Department prior to developing and submitting a proposal.

-DSD has developed a secure online PEPR application process for use when applying to conduct on-ground mineral exploration activities within South Australia.
-The online form can be used to submit applications requesting approval for up to 12 months and for ongoing projects (including program notifications).
+The Department has developed templates for use when submitting applications requesting approval for up to 12 months and for ongoing projects (including program notifications).